 “Out of intense complexities, intense simplicities emerge”.
 W. S. Churchill.

 So you hit on the idea of making an elaborate facade of your “borrowing” this money, rather than just typing it into your account.
 To make it convincing, you allow institutions with substantial funds to invest, (such as pension funds) to “lend” it to you, in return for some interest.
-You stipulate that all transactions must be in pounds sterling.
+You stipulate that all transactions must be in pounds sterling, because this is your currency.
 This “lending” gets called “Bonds”, and you know that when the Bond matures, you can give them their money back.
 No need to actually use it, as you have plenty of your own funds, and no need to worry about the interest, as you have an unlimited supply of £ Sterling to pay it to them from.
 You can then tell the fools and chancers that, sorry, you can’t afford to borrow any more to give them.
 To convince them, you occasionally add up all these Bonds, and call this scary-sounding total “the National Debt”.
-You can also, if you choose, tell deserving cases (such as public health care, or similar) that you don’t really care about, that you can only “afford” to give them so much.
+You can also, if you choose, tell deserving cases (such as public health care, or similar, that you don’t really care about), that you can only “afford” to give them so much.
 You can also pretend that the Bank is independent of you, and makes its own decisions.

 Still not sure?
 Have a look at these.
 C, from a politician, is a fib.